Welcome to this special guitar lesson on 7 common mistakes made when learning the guitar, and how to avoid them.

 • Learn 3 new guitar licks using the scale

 Try the power of goal setting in your next practice session and see what it can do for you!
-You will realize that reaching short term goals keeps you motivated.
+You will realize that reaching short term goals keep you motivated.

 A goal is what you want to accomplish.
 On the other hand, a strategy is a series of steps to help you reach your goal.
 Having a good strategy is just as important as having a goal.
 An ineffective strategy would result in unnecessary time and energy spent in reaching your goals.